SisyphianLiger/Capture_images_V4L2_Linux/README.txt

+FOR REVIEWERS:

+This github repository is a cloned respository of my work for DISCOSAT.
+All proven functions are found in the source folders in the following
+sections: src/buffer.c, src/check_capability.c, src/set_format.c

+The following code location has been referenced in the Thesis:

+<Function_Name>                 <Location>
+request_buffer                  src/buffer.c
+query_capabilities              src/check_capability.c

+FOR REPOSITORY USERS ONLY:

 These are instructions on how to get this working:

 The following C code has only been used on a Raspberry Pi 3B.